astropy/astropy/docs/units/equivalencies.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We show how to define an equivalency using the radio convention for CO 1-0.
-This function is already defined in `astropy.units.equivalencies.doppler_radio`, but this example is illustrative::
+This function is already defined in :func:`~astropy.units.equivalencies.doppler_radio`, but this example is illustrative::

     >>> restfreq = 115.27120  # rest frequency of 12 CO 1-0 in GHz